 Aloha Shirt: It took me a while to realize this one, but when non-locals say, “aloha shirt”, they mean a shirt that has the word “aloha” written on it.
 It’s not the same at all in Hawaii.
 An “aloha shirt” refers to what non-locals would call a Hawaiian shirt.
 You know what I’m talking about – those brightly colored shirts with an absurd number of hibiscus flowers that tourist families all wear to match.
 Yeah, those.

 Places and Directions

-Lanai: In addition to being the name of a very small, 3,000-person Hawaiian island, the term “lanai” is also used to mean “balcony”.
+Lanai: In addition to being the name of a very small, 3,000-person Hawaiian island (which is totally worth a visit), the term “lanai” is also used to mean “balcony”.

 Mauka/Makai: In Hawaii, we don’t use the typical set of directions.
 We don’t have the organization where the even-numbered highways move in the East-West direction while the odd-numbered highways move in the North-South direction.
 No, we use the terms “mauka” and “makai”.
 In other words, when someone tells you to head “mauka”, you go towards the mountains.
 When someone tells you that something is “makai”, you head towards the ocean.

 Windward/Leeward: These two words are more fun local directional terms.
 On the island of Oahu, if someone is referring to the “Windward” side of the island, they are talking about the East side.
 If someone is referring to the “Leeward” side, they are talking about the West side.

 I hope this little crash course in Hawaiian pidgin (and I guess all of our other random terms) helped!
 Can you think of any other local words you need to know when visiting Hawaii?
 Write them below in the comments!